Sedi3336/bioinformatics_programming/README.md

-## Welcome to Bioinformatics Programming & Scripting, sedi
+## Welcome to Bioinformatics Programming & Scripting

 To get started, you'll need to clone this repository to your computer.